-5 What are the timing considerations for negotiating and completing a going-private or other private equity transaction?
+What are the timing considerations for negotiating and completing a going-private or other private equity transaction?

-The Code includes requirements relating to the timetable for a public to private transaction.
-For example, if a possible offer for a target is announced, the Code automatically imposes a 'put up or shut up' deadline of 28 days, by which time the potential bidder must either announce a fully diligenced, fully financed 'firm intention' to make an offer or down tools.
-The Panel may grant an extension to the 'put up or shut up' deadline, typically only with the agreement of the target board.
+The Code includes requirements relating to the timetable for a public-to-private transaction.
+For example, if a possible offer for a target is announced, the Code automatically imposes a 'put-up-or-shut-up' deadline of 28 days, by which time the potential bidder must either announce a fully diligenced, fully financed 'firm intention' to make an offer or down tools.
+The Panel on Takeovers and Mergers (Panel) may grant an extension to the put-up-or-shut-up deadline, typically only with the agreement of the target board.
 The Code also prescribes deadlines for certain milestones in a takeover offer process, including the publication of an offer or scheme document and satisfaction of offer conditions.

-Generally speaking, the acquisition and sale of private limited companies is not regulated in the UK, so the parties have a great deal of flexibility as to the timing and conduct of the process, subject to any mandatory antitrust or other regulatory clearances that may be required prior to completion.
+Generally speaking, the acquisition and sale of private limited companies is not regulated in the United Kingdom, so the parties have a great deal of flexibility as to the timing and conduct of the process, subject to any mandatory antitrust or other regulatory clearances that may be required prior to completion.